 - G2 Rating: 4.5/5

-We’ve created our entire program around the idea that for small teams using G Suite, it’s more efficient to handle both internal and external communication in one place, without leaving your inbox or adding external applications to the mix.
+We’ve designed Gmelius around the idea that teams using G Suite require a more collaborative platform, one that allows their teams to get work done together and in real-time.
+It’s more efficient to handle both internal and external communication in one place, without leaving your inbox or adding external applications to the mix.

 With the use of shared inboxes you get the essence of help desk software right inside Gmail.
 You can see who has responded to who, work off of the same lists, send private messages about email threads, and assign tasks to team members, all without leaving Gmail.